FrederikTobner/Cellox/README.md

 Cellox is a objectoriented language that features inheritance and methods that are bound to a [class](https://github.com/FrederikTobner/Cellox/wiki/Classes) instance.

+## Strings

+A string in cellox is a special type of object.
+Strings can contain escape sequences that will be resolved at compile time.

 ## IDE Integration

 Cellox offers an extension for [vscode](https://github.com/FrederikTobner/vscode-cellox) that provides syntax highlighting and code snippets.